kaiewiggins/kaiewiggins.github.io/_posts/2026-01-06-winter-update.md

 Two main notes for this winter 2025-2026 update: workshops/events are coming up fast & please do check out my 2025 release list if you're reading for one of the annual awards lists, best-of collections, or just on the hunt for some great fiction!

-Also a good time for to remind everyone (with apologies for the woefully out of date events section on this site!) that my [newsletter](https://mailchi.mp/7852e61cb116/ka-wiggins-ya-dystopian-dark-fantasy-newsletter) goes out every second Monday if y'all want to hear from me more often, and I'm also moderately active [on social media](https://kaie.space/tree).
+Also a good time to remind everyone my [newsletter](https://mailchi.mp/7852e61cb116/ka-wiggins-ya-dystopian-dark-fantasy-newsletter) goes out every second Monday if y'all want to hear from me more often.

 Shoutout to all the bookstores, shops, markets, news outlets, and readers that supported SFF/H CanLit & BC books last year—there's been an incredible wave of support, and we're only getting started.
 On a loosely related note, I'm moving toward supporting wholesale orders for booksellers outside of easy direct ordering distance, so do reach out or circle back if that's of interest!

 ### Writing the Future

-Every year, groups of kids and teens in Canada, Korea, and around the world gather for the Arts-kid version of intensive training and skills investment that, here in Canada, we're more used to seeing in aspiring hockey and soccer champs.
+Every year, groups of kids and teens in Canada, Korea, and around the world gather to grow their skills, invest in creativity, and have fun.

 In the fall term, we play with form, experiment widely, and create (often hilarious) group anthologies.
-Cohorts range from beginners to advanced and grade 3/4 up to the end of high school, so skill-building can look like introductory topics (character! setting! actually finishing something!) right through to masterclass level content that surpasses what undergraduates cover these days.
+Cohorts range from beginners to advanced and grade 3/4 up to the end of high school, so while skill-building starts with introductory topics (character! setting! actually finishing something!) we often zip right past undergraduate-level studies to masterclasses by the end.

-Seasonal camps (winter, spring, and/or summer), compress that experience into a joyful whirlwind that lasts between five days and two weeks, depending on the logistics and format (some camps are full-time sleep-away!
-Think the equivalent of a sports training camp for young writers, but with more bedazzling, prop-building, writing sprints, and wandering around campus with notebooks in hand!)
+Seasonal camps (winter, spring, and/or summer), compress that experience into a joyful whirlwind of a week—think the equivalent of a sports training camp for young writers; soccer camp, but with more bedazzling, prop-building, writing sprints, and wandering around campus with notebooks in hand!)

 Spring term is all about the art of the book—young writers each work toward a printed trade paperback of their work, whether a single-author collection of short pieces or a multi-chapter narrative (novel), including cover design, back cover copy, writing their own "author bio", etc.

 This year, I'm excited to lead a cohort of teens through writing what for many of them are their first books (/novels) in a Saturday morning workshop (via Zoom—students come from a wide range of locations!)

-And although a portion of our time together is necessarily spent reviewing (or introducing, in the case of younger/beginner cohorts) key writing, editing, and book production concepts, I always like to have a bit of a theme to organize activities and readings around and add interest (at least for me...)
-While the kids can and do write any genre for their books, I thought it would be a fun challenge to explore sci-fi as a genre and exercise our skills imagining and creatively expressing the future in various forms.

-We'll be diving into utopias & dystopias, alternate histories & apocalypses, space & time travel and more science fiction & speculative tropes and genre conventions through a series of YA novel and short fiction readings, lessons, and guided exercises while we write our own books (novels or single-author collections) over the course of 20 weeks, from January to June (with a pause over spring break).
+And although a portion of our time together is necessarily spent reviewing (or introducing) foundational concepts, I always like to have a bit of a theme (for my own interest and inspiration, as much as the kids'!
+They get to write in any genre, though our readings and activities will mostly be on-theme...)
+So, we'll be exploring sci-fi this year and "writing the future"—diving into utopias & dystopias, alternate histories & apocalypses, space & time travel and more science fiction & speculative tropes and genre conventions through a series of YA novel and short fiction readings, lessons, and guided exercises while we write our own books (novels or single-author collections) over the course of 20 weeks, from January to June (with a pause over spring break).

 Feel free to reach out to the **[Creative Writing for Children Society](https://cwc2004.org)** directly or contact me for more information if your teen might be interested in developing their creativity and storytelling skills through a guided book-writing workshop intensive this spring (or to enquire about workshops on different days/times with the other mentors for various age ranges!)